 At various sites across California, thousands of volunteers will come together to assist with different park and nature restoration projects for the better of the community and the planet.
-Bay Area state park locations include: Candlestick State Park, China Camp State Park Mount Diablo State Park, Angel Island State Park, Half Moon Bay State Park, Castle Rock State Park, Portola Redwoods State Park, other parks. //calparks.org
+Bay Area state park locations include: Candlestick State Park, China Camp State Park, Mount Diablo State Park, Angel Island State Park, Half Moon Bay State Park, Castle Rock State Park, Portola Redwoods State Park, and more. // calparks.org

 March for Science, Nationwide